kbob6980/it_cybersecurity_study_resources/README.md

 * 🆓📚 [**The Linux Commands Handbook by Flavio Copes**](https://flaviocopes.com/access/) \
   This book is like a 'man' page of all the most common commands but in a more comprehensible way.
 At the time of writing this entry you can claim this book and a couple more simply by subscribing to Flavio's newsletter.

+* 💵📚 **Linux for Beginners: An Introduction to the Linux Operating System and Command Line by Jason Cannon** \
+  Another Linux book for beginners.
+To be fair this one is not my favorite since there are better and cheaper alternatives.
+Feel free to check it out if you wish to.

 ***

 ## Python 🐍 <a name="python"></a>